roman-milk/roman-milk.github.io/concubines.md

  "Yes, Master," she murmured.

  Kamilah was on her mat with only her eyes showing over the edge of the bed.
 I undressed, crawled on the bed, piled all the pillows against the headboard, and reclined against them.
 My cock was so hard it hurt, and my balls throbbed.
 My heart was pounding.
-Report_Story #5